 c. professional organisations of Healthcare Professionals established under mandatory provisions of the laws on medical professions;

-d. associations, foundations and other forms of voluntary participation of Healthcare Professionals for the purpose of accomplishment of particular interests (except patient organisations, in the sense of the separate Code),
+d. associations, foundations and other forms of voluntary participation of Healthcare Professionals for the purpose of accomplishment of particular interests (except Patient Organisations, as defined under this Code),

 e. legal entities owned by Health Professionals and member of their families in the sense of the Law on Prevention of Conflict of Interest;

 and other legal forms employing or otherwise engaging Healthcare Professionals and/or legal forms that can be used as vehicle for rendering services by one or more Healthcare Professionals.